LiorZaguri/Interperter-PY/README.md

 # Custom Python Interpreter
-"LBGE" stand for Lior Bar Gal Elad as the first letters of the names of the developers.
 ## Project Overview

 This project was developed as a final project for the "Principles of Programming Languages" course during my Bachelor of Science (B.Sc) studies.
 It serves as a demonstration of various concepts and techniques learned throughout the course.